 Grim story of one of the major battles of the Korean War.
 While negotiators are at work in Panmunjom trying to bring the conflict to a negotiated end, Lt.
 Joe Clemons is ordered to launch ...
 See full summary »

 Robert Wilson leads safaris on the Kenyan savanna.
 On this occasion, he takes Mr. and Mrs. Macomber out to hunt buffalo.
 The obnoxious ways of Margaret Macomber make the three of them get ...
 See full summary »

 A young writer goes to Wiesbaden to write about gambling and gamblers, only to ultimately become a compulsive gambler himself.
 Losing all his wealth, as well as his moral fibre, he commits ...
 See full summary »

-An impoverished American sailor is fortunate enough to be passing the house of two rich gentlemen who has conceived the crazy idea of distributing a note worth one million pounds.
-The sailor finds that whenever he tries to use the note to buy something, people treat him as if he is a King and let him have whatever he likes for free.
+An impoverished American sailor is fortunate enough to be passing the house of two rich gentlemen who have conceived the crazy idea of distributing a note worth one million pounds.
+The sailor finds that whenever he tries to use the note to buy something, people treat him like a king and let him have whatever he likes for free.
 Ultimately, the money proves to be more troublesome than it is worth when it almost costs him his dignity and the woman he loves.
 Written by

 Jonathon Dabell <J.D.@pixie.ntu.ac.uk>